 Course work emphasizes mathematical and scientific concepts related to specimen collection, laboratory testing and procedures, quality assurance, and reporting/recording and interpreting findings involving tissues, blood, and body fluids.

-Graduates are eligible to take examinations given by the Board of Registry of the American Society of Clinical Pathologists and/or the National Certifying Agency.
+Graduates are eligible to take examinations given by the Board of Certification of the American Society of Clinical Pathology.
 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.